albertus-andito/personal-web/src/content/dissertation.md

 path: "/dissertation"
 ---

-For my undergraduate degree dissertation (also called Final Year Project or FYP), I am undertaking a project that I proposed, which is "Using Dynamic Knowledge Graph for Fake News Early Detection".
+For my undergraduate degree dissertation (also called Final Year Project or FYP), I have undertaken a project that I proposed, which is "Using Dynamic Knowledge Graph for Fake News Early Detection".

+This project received a final mark of 87%.

-Download [this file](InterimReport.pdf) to read the interim report that I submitted.
+Download [this file](report-preview.pdf) to read the preview of the final report that I submitted.
+Please do [contact me](/contact) if you want to read the full final report.

-The code for this ongoing project is available on [GitHub](https://github.com/albertus-andito/fake-news-detection).
+The code for this project is available on [GitHub](https://github.com/albertus-andito/fake-news-detection).

 A short description of this project that I used as the initial proposal is as follows: